haianhne/food_ordering/README.md

  - use Spring Boot for backend
  - Thymeleaf for View
  - Database MySQL
- - Use MyBatis for Generator (BETTER THAN Hirbernated)
+ - Use MyBatis for Generator (faster THAN Hibernated)